antron3000/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 python -m SimpleHTTPServer 3333
 ```

-or however you prefer
+or however you prefer.

-Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
-You should see the Metaverse object come up and look something like

-_TODO: Expand upon once metaversjs referencing is completed_
-Now connect elements to the js functions and youre done!
+The next step is to connect the elements to the functions